 When going through the walkaround, think about the potential the property has.
 Most of all, think about this in terms of room and space.
 Could there be a loft or basement conversion?
 Is the garage big enough to be split into two?
 Could you extend the house to make the kitchen bigger, or include an extra bathroom?

 In doing renovations like these, you add upwards of 15% more value on top of the sale price you were already aiming at.
 So if you can look around and see physical signs of growth that’ll benefit you in the long run, take it as another good sign that this is the place for you.
+If you are stuck here, then you can look at the advice of someone like Paul Ognibene Cohasset to get further insight.
+Sometimes you don’t see what is right in front of you until you are told to look for it.

 Does the Proposed Rent Outnumber the Work?